Results Ancient monuments Kastraki

 Discover next to the temple of Demeter a small museum housing the original pediments and some objects discovered on the site.

 The history of this extremely important archaeological site is intimately linked to that of the island.
 The particularly fertile Sangri valley was inhabited very early on by peasants grouped together in small settlements.
 As early as the 8th century B.C., men turned to Demeter (goddess of agriculture and the harvest) and Persephone (daughter of Zeus and Demeter, goddess of the underworld, also associated with the return of vegetation in springtime) for abundant harvests.
 For a long time, these cults were performed on hilltops in the open air.
 It was only under the tyrant Lygdamis, around 530 BC, that the island's first marble temple was erected, the ruins of which still remain.
 Near the corner of the temple, two small pits connected by a canal are visible.
 These were offering pits where fruit juice or plants dedicated to the goddesses of fertility were poured.
-Looking at the colonnade on the south façade, you can see that the temple is built without any straight lines: the base is convex, the columns are inclined inwards, the architraves are not straight, and all the wall blocks are inclined.
+If you look at the colonnade on the south façade, you'll see that the temple is built without any straight lines: the base is convex, the columns are inclined inwards, the architraves are not straight, and all the wall blocks are inclined.
 This precise optical correction system gave the illusion of perfect verticality and horizontality.
 The Temple of Demeter was the first Greek building to use this ingenious trompe-l'œil, a technique that would be used again a century later by the architect Ictinos when building the Parthenon (447-438) in Athens.

 Did you know?
 This review was written by our professional authors.